ArrayDeque/dlrs/docs/API.md

 ```

 ## To find all statements for an actor
+**Case -** How has this user learned something?
+Is there any way I can enumerate a list of all his activities?

 To find all statements for an actor, send a POST request.

 ```http